ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

-Pinap, Snackle, Cop Krispy are 3
+Pinap, Snackle, Cop Krispy are 3 Colbad brothers in the cave on the way to [[Wizard Study North of Achtneil]]